olegware/vacuous-capybaras/README.md

   ***Person A has at least one Capybara.***

 ## Understanding the problem
 When going about solving this, the first step should be to deconstruct and understand the problem.
 It is a good idea to construct a conditional statement from the question.
 For example, with ***"Person A always lies"*** being the antecedent statement, we can take ***"All my Capybaras are white"*** to be incorrect for at least one condition of our conclusion.
 The task then becomes to figure out which of Statement A and Statement B allow this to be the case.
-To do this, we should take the two statements and turn them into sets such that we can test whether the logic checks out.
+To do this, we should take the two statements and represent them as sets so that we can test whether the logic checks out.
 Since we are told to provide a solution in JavaScript, it makes sense to represent the two statements as arrays of capybaras, the elements of which describe their colour.
-It's important to realise that the statements only control the length of our arrays and not the attributes of their elements.
+It's important to realise that the statements A and B only control the length of our arrays and not the attributes of their elements.
 Therefore, we can think of Statement A as an empty array (since the statement requires it to contain no elements) and Statement B as an array of length ≥1, the elements of which are not specified.

 ## The solution